tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Right-Clicking on the Nano-Keyring icon in the inventory will select it.
         - This is useful when you have Smart Keyring enabled, and want to select the keyring before reaching a door, such as if it's being watched by a camera.
     - Added a new DataCube to explain cameras not detecting unconscious enemies.
+    - Added a new "Randomise Decorations" playthrough modifier
-    - Swivel Chair and Leather Couch skins are now randomised upon loading a map for the first time.
+        - Swivel Chair and Leather Couch skins will be randomised upon loading a map for the first time.
 All of the chairs in the map will share the same skin, to maintain consistency.
         - Additionally, added 2 new vanilla swivel chair textures, inspired by the "cushiony" design of the HDTP swivel chair.
+        - All Junk Items (soda cans, cigarettes, etc) will now have randomised skins, except for Soy Food which uses special Hong-Kong and non-Hong-Kong specific variants.
     - The players total kills are now shown in the Health screen, similar to older versions of GMDX.
 Morality info (pacifist, killer, etc) is not shown.
     - Vending Machines now vend random flavours of chocolate bar and soda.
 This change is purely visual and doesn't affect gameplay in any way.
     - Hand textures have been ported over from LDDP.
 This means the first-person weapon textures now have properly coloured hand textures, as well as visible augmentation markings where they align with the third person models.